rhnvrm/stock-market-circulars/hugo-site/content/circulars/nse/2025/nse-2025-08-07-f2a3bc9c4780b1cf-dividend-adjustment-of-futures-and-options-contracts-in-the-security-ioc.md

 stocks:
 - IOC
 tags:
+- corporate-action
+- derivatives
 - dividend
-- futures
+- futures-options
 - options
-- corporate-action
-- derivatives
-- IOC
 title: 'DIVIDEND: Adjustment of Futures and Options contracts in the security IOC'
 ---